 The island of Lindisfarne is actually connected to the mainland via a causeway and it’s also known as Holy Island.
 You can get there by car at certain points of the day and it’s a really nice place to visit with the Priory, some lovely walks, nature and village too.

-Of course, the castle is another attraction and the one we’re interested with here.
-Lindisfarne castle is the newest one in this list being built in the 16th century at the time of Henry VIII.
-When the monasteries were dissolved the castle was built to provide protection to the coast from the Scots and also the Spanish.
+When the monasteries, including the one on Holy Island, were dissolved the castle was built to provide protection to the coast from the Scots and also the Spanish.

 Do check opening times at the National Trust website and also be aware of the tidal crossing times so as not to get stranded there!
 It is closed through the winter months of November to February but of course you can still get some stunning views of it from the outside!

 There is a large car park on arrival at Holy Island that visitors are requested to park in rather than clog up the village which is quite small.

-Tours to Holy Island from Edinburgh
+Getting to Holy Island from Edinburgh

 As with Alnwick Castle there are many tours departing from Edinburgh that cover Holy Island and the castle of Lindisfarne.
 Check out this one

 Dunstanburgh Castle lies on a headland of the Northumbrian coast just a little south from Bamburgh.
 It was built in 1313 as part of a hostile time between the King, Edward II and the Earl of Lancaster and was apparantly much bigger than it looks.
 The Earl’s rebellion didn’t amount to much and he was beheaded before he could even get to the castle.